 As an offshoot of his focus on construction defect issues, Elliotte also handles claims related to:

 Elliotte is a member of the South Carolina Bar’s Construction Law Section and the American Bar Association’s Forum on Construction Law.
 He has authored numerous articles in the construction law field including co-authoring a chapter in The 2017 A201 Deskbook covering revisions to the industry’s most common form construction contracts.

 Elliotte and his wife Lyndsey live in West Ashley with their two daughters.
 They are members of Circular Congregational Church.
-Elliotte serves on the board of directors for the Palmetto Project and provides legal assistance to victims at a community domestic violence shelter.
+Elliotte serves on the board of directors for the Palmetto Project, Dorchester Paws (an animal shelter), and My Sister’s House (a domestic violence shelter) and provides legal assistance to domestic violence victims.